 Unfortunately, uveitis symptoms can often be mistaken for something less serious.
-That’s the reason it’s important to get an eye exam if your eyes are bloodshot.
+That’s the reason it’s important to get an eye test if your eyes are bloodshot.
 Left untreated, uveitis can lead to serious conditions such as retinal scarring, cataracts and vision loss.

 Even a minor eye injury can cause a big red blotch to form on the white part of the eye (sclera).
 The cause is a broken blood vessel or a subconjunctival hemorrhage.

 Although the appearance of this blood looks severe, and can make the entire white part of the eye appear bright red, a subconjunctival hemorrhage is usually painless and doesn’t cause vision loss.
-Any time you notice excessive blood on the eye following an eye injury, schedule an appointment with an eye doctor to assess the health of your eye.
+Any time you notice excessive blood on the eye following an eye injury, schedule an appointment with an optometrist to assess the health of your eye.